-The Customer may choose to install their own secondary conduit per BTU specifications.
+The customer may choose to install their own secondary conduit as described on page 21.
 BTU will provide enough PVC conduit necessary for the installation of the secondary conductors.
-The conduit may be picked up at BTU's warehouse located at 2301 Fountain Ave, Bldg 240, Bryan Texas.
-The Electrician will need to provide the job number to receive the conduit.
-It is suggested that the Customer contact BTU warehouse personnel by phone at (979) 821-5933 to arrange conduit pickup.
+The conduit may be picked up at BTU's warehouse located at 611 Union Street, Bryan, Texas.
+The Electrician will need to provide either the Job number or Project number to receive the conduit.
+It is suggested that the customer contact BTU warehouse personnel by phone at (979) 821-5933 to arrange conduit pickup.